sdroh1027/DiffusionVID/README.md

 ## Usage

-**Note**: Cache files will be created at the first time you run this project, this may take some time!
-Don't worry!
+**Note**: Cache files will be created at the first time you run this project, this may take some time.

 ### Inference